RuslanLevond/final-year-project/wiki/iot_gateway_framework.md

 ### Decoding and Storing messages

 On receiving a message, it will convert the message from binary into its original format.
-For audio file data, it will be converted into `.wav` file and stored locally.
-The rest of the metadata including path to the audio file, will be stored within SQLite table.
+All of the data will be stored within SQLite table.
 The reason why it will be stored in SQLite is because it is energy efficient with rich ability to query data that CSV format doesn't have.

 ### CLI Functionality